 Intro and History

-UK-USA ministries is active in schools, sports, and servant evangelism.
+Our mission partner is active in schools, sports, and servant evangelism.
 They have been partnering with schools for the past ten years and have watched this partnership blossom in great ways.
 Through the school ministry, religious education lessons are taught and school assemblies are held in hopes of engaging the young people in North-Eastern England.
 The sports aspect of this ministry utilizes soccer to reach young people and children.
 Some examples of the programs they work through are holiday sports camps, using the football cage, and running tournaments for specific sports.
 The last aspect of their ministry is servant evangelism.
 This is simply serving the community in unique ways.
 A few example servant projects include bagging groceries, washing windows, and picking up trash.

 The main goal for short-term mission trips is for partnering churches to have a long-term vision for a particular school and community to build lasting relationships for the Gospel.